AlassiriMA/xero_g_iso/support.md

 _`Why though?`_ My country, **(Lebanon)** is currently going through a bad economic & political crisis.
 In light of the current situation, maintaining the project, or at least any extra ones, pro-bono, is getting harder than it should be.
 Your contributions will go a long way into sustaining it for a long time to come.

 As a person who loves `Linux`, I share those things with you, So you can take _inspiration_ and try to create your own, So that you can **learn**.
 Not because I want an audience to buy my stuff.
-I don't like to do that, but due to my current situation, without a job to feed myself, or pay the outstanding monthly bills, I have no choice.
+I don't like to do that, but due to current situation, without a job to feed myself, or pay the outstanding monthly bills, I have no choice.

 It's not like I do not offer a free way to grab this and any future projects I work on.
 I am giving you 2 choices, either support me to get a pre-built ISO by joining the $25 **Patreon** Tier, or get it for **FREE** by following a simple guide I have painstakingly put together.
 Simple as that.